digiry/mongo-docker/README.md

 You can run mongo db as docker container.

-This container use docker volume to store database data.
+This container uses docker volume to store database data.
 Even if you remove container, db data will be kept in docker volume.

 It exposes `27017` port.